tolauwae/phd-thesis/src/introduction/introduction.typ

 #import "../../lib/class.typ": note, definition
 // todo the very first sentence should say something about bugs

-As long as people write programs for computers, so will software continue to have bugs and mistakes.
+As long as people write programs for computers so will software continue to have bugs and mistakes.
 That is not pessimism; it is reality.
 After all we live in an imperfect world.
 No formal method, nor model checker, or type system can ever eliminate all mistakes---especially, for software which interacts with this imperfect, and unpredictable world.
 This is where debuggers---inevitably---come in.